-> Within this guide, we will look at the common event technology pain points from our research and offer solutions on how technology can be used to alleviate these issues and increase attendee satisfaction as well as overall event engagement at every stage of your event.
+Within this guide, we will look at the common event technology pain points from our research and offer solutions on how technology can be used to alleviate these issues and increase event engagement as well as overall attendee satisfaction at every stage of your event.

-> Technology plays a crucial role in successful event planning.
+Technology plays a crucial role in successful event planning.
 Not only does it allow those in the events industry to do their jobs better, but it helps create an engaging and flawless attendee experience as well; a true win-win.

-> But while simple in theory, implementing technology comes with a lot of questions and a lot of difficulties.
+But while simple in theory, implementing technology comes with a lot of questions and a lot of difficulties.
 When given this task, event planners may be asking themselves: What exact solution is right for my event?
 How do I use technology effectively in my event planning.
 What will my attendees respond to?
-How can I go above and beyond to increase event registration and overall attendee satisfaction and engagement?
+How can I go above and beyond to increase event engagement and overall attendee satisfaction?

-> The meeting and event industry is constantly changing as improvements in technology make it easier for planners to engage with attendees.
+The meeting and event industry is constantly changing as improvements in technology make it easier for planners to engage with attendees.
 But what hasn’t changed is the importance of keeping your attendees engaged throughout your event lifecycle to increase ROI.

 We conducted a survey with 239 event professionals from around the world and found that 48% of them believe that attendee satisfaction and event engagement are the most important indicators of event success.
 Although this was an expected result, most planners are only scratching the surface on offering an optimal attendee experience.
 Finding technology that will help supplement the in-person experience will bring an event to the next level.